City of Oxford and District Tramways

 An enlargement of the above photograph showing the crew, both of whom are wearing informal attire.
 Neither man is wearing a municipal licence badge.

-Single-deck Tramcars No 2 and No 3 pass in the High St — photo circa 1891.
-None of those present appear to be wearing licence badges.
+Single-deck Tramcars No 2 and No 3 pass in the High Street — photo taken circa 1891.
+None of those present appear to be wearing licence badges or uniforms.
+Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 A driver and a conductor, once again in informal attire, and without licence badges, at the Cowley Road terminus — photo purportedly taken in 1901.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-The crew of Horsecar No 18 pose for the cameraman opposite the railways stations, at what is now called Frideswide Square, in September 1906.
-Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.
+The crew of Horsecar No 18 pose for the cameraman opposite the railway stations, at what is now called Frideswide Square, in September 1906.
+Photo courtesy of the National Tramway Museum.

 An enlargement of the above photograph, which though of poor quality, suggests that the conductor is wearing a peaked cap bearing a cap badge, Both men are also wearing municipal licence badges, possibly the same pattern as that shown below.

-An enlargement of the above photograph showing the driver (right), in informal attire and with a leather apron, and the conductor (centre), in unmarked jacket, and a peaked cap that appears to bear a large cap badge.
-Neither man appears to be wearing a municipal licence.
+An enlargement of the above photograph showing the driver (right), in informal attire and with a leather apron, and the conductor (centre), in an unmarked jacket, and a peaked cap that once again appears to bear a large cap badge.
+Neither man appears to be wearing a municipal licence badge.